moby/moby/docs/reference/builder.md

 build, then a "cache miss" occurs upon its first usage, not its definition.
 In particular, all `RUN` instructions following an `ARG` instruction use the `ARG` variable implicitly (as an environment variable), thus can cause a cache miss.
+All predefined `ARG` variables are exempt from caching unless there is a matching `ARG` statement in the `Dockerfile`.

 For example, consider these two Dockerfile: